-The Trust is a separate legal entity within the State of Florida.
-These financial statements and notes include only the net position and changes in net position of the Trust and do not purport to, and do not, present fairly the financial position of the State of Florida, the SBA, or the Plan as of June 30, 2023 and 2022, nor the changes in their financial position for the years then ended, in conformity with accounting principles generally accepted in the United States (GAAP).
+The Trust is accounted for separately as an investment trust fund, and holds the assets of the Plan for the exclusive benefit of the Plan's members.
+These financial statements and notes include only the net position and changes in net position of the Trust and do not purport to, and do not, present fairly the financial position of the State of Florida, the SBA, or the Plan as of June 30, 2024 and 2023, nor the changes in their financial position for the years then ended, in conformity with accounting principles generally accepted in the United States (GAAP).